-You tell your employer which contribution rate you want.
-If you don't tell your employer your chosen contribution rate, you'll pay the lowest rate - which is currently 3%.
+You tell your employer, us, or Inland Revenue which contribution rate you want.
+If you don't tell your employer, us, or Inland Revenue your chosen contribution rate, you'll pay the lowest rate - which is currently 3%.

-You can change your contribution rate by telling your employer what rate you want to change to.
-Your new rate will apply to the next payment of salary or wages that is calculated after your employer receives your instruction.
-You can't make more than one change every three months, unless your employer agrees.
+You can change your contribution rate by telling your employer, us, or Inland Revenue what rate you want to change to.
+Your new rate will apply to the next payment of salary or wages that is calculated after your employer receives the instruction from you, us, or Inland Revenue.
+You can't make more than one change every 92 days, unless your employer agrees.